trellh/Twitter-Clone/README.md

 # Twitter-Clone
-As a Twitter user, User will need to be able to login, see tweets and tweet.
+As a Twitter user, User will need to be able to login, see tweets and post tweets.
-User can use their Twiiter or Facebook credentials to login
+User can use their Twitter or Facebook credentials to login.